Why our visual form builder works like this

 With the idea of logic at the core of the form builder, we use a visual map representing the flows inside your forms, based on possible answers your respondents give.
 Each possible flow is presented as a new track, or as we call it: a branch.

 Creating the right logic is one.
 But changing it can be difficult with traditional form builders.
-In our visual form builder, you can drag-and-drop each cluster/block/branch to the desired position, while always preserving the whole logic that's behind it.
+In our visual form builder, you can drag-and-drop each section/block/branch to the desired position, while always preserving the whole logic that's behind it.
 This makes our builder into a storyboard on which you can playfully work out the best logic flows for your forms and surveys as you go.